-Plexiglass is more like transparent plastics, that is why it can be an alternative to glass.
+Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

-Plexiglass is also called acrylic and could be useful for several purposes in your homes like window panes, safe enclosures, furnishings, gardens, or craft projects and most times when you have to use them; you may have to put a hole or two through it.
+Plexiglass is also called acrylic and could be useful for several purposes in your home like window panes, safe enclosures, furnishings, gardens, or craft projects and most times, when you have to use them; you may have to put a hole or two through it.

 The down part is that their clear quality could be at risk since they scratch easily.
 Plexiglass can also be brittle and even crack if they are being forced, so it has to be handled with care.

 Now, how do you put holes in a plexiglass without cracking it?

 As fragile as plexiglasses can be, you would need a drill to do this, but for this article, we will discuss how you can effectively use your drill to put holes in them without cracking them.